 - Professional fees of attending physicians in all private hospitals, medical facilities, outpatient clinics, and home care facilities;

-- Professional fees of licensed health workers providing home health care services (e.g. doctors, nurses, midwives, nutritionists, psychologists, massage therapists) as endorsed by hospitals or employed through home health care employment agencies.
-The burden of the 20% discount and VAT exemption provided to senior citizens will be borne by the employment agency and NOT the health care worker given the minimal share of the latter compared to the total profits earned by the agency;
+- Professional fees of licensed health workers providing home health care services (e.g., doctors, nurses, midwives, nutritionists, psychologists, massage therapists) as endorsed by hospitals or employed through home health care employment agencies.
+The burden of the 20% discount and VAT exemption provided to senior citizens will be borne by the employment agency and NOT the health care worker, given the minimal share of the latter as compared to the total profits earned by the agency;

 b.
 FREE on the following services in ALL service wards of government hospitals, medical facilities, outpatient clinics, and home health care clinics:

 - Diagnostic and laboratory services requested by the physician (e.g., X-Rays, computerized tomography or CT scans, blood tests);

 - Influenza virus and pneumococcal vaccinations administered by the DOH.